Gold Road, Arizona – Gone …. For Now

 Gold Road ruins with mine in background, by Kathy Alexander.

-The Gold Road Mine peaked during 1905 and 1906, but the following year the rich veins began to give out and the mine closed.
-It was estimated that more than two million dollars in ore was taken from the mine during its short duration.
-However, the immediate area surrounding Gold Road continued to be a haven for other miners until 1931.
-In total, the district took in over seven million dollars worth of gold over this period.
+The Gold Road Mine peaked in 1905 and 1906, but the rich veins began to give out the following year, and the mine closed.
+Over $2,000,000 in ore was estimated to be taken from the mine during its short duration.
+However, the immediate area surrounding Gold Road remained a haven for other miners until 1931.
+The district took over seven million dollars worth of gold over this period.

 Still, the town hung on, as the post office wasn’t discontinued until October 15, 1942.
-However, just a few years later, in 1949, the entire town was razed in order to save taxes, preventing later visitors from ever seeing the once popular businesses that thrived in this gold mining boomtown.
+However, just a few years later, in 1949, the entire town was razed to save taxes, preventing later visitors from ever seeing the once-popular businesses that thrived in this gold-mining boomtown.

-Seemingly, Gold Road was completely dead until a company called Addwest Minerals acquired the Gold Road Mine in 1992.
+Seemingly, Gold Road was utterly dead until Addwest Minerals acquired the Gold Road Mine in 1992.
 After three years of development work, the mine began producing gold again.
 Hard-rock miners worked three shifts a day until 1998 when the bottom dropped out of the gold market again.

 Shut down once more, the mine sat waiting for the day when it would once again be profitable.
 In the meantime, the mine operated gold mine tours.
 In 2007, that profitable point returned as gold prices once again soared.
 The mine tours were closed as mining operations began again.

-Though the town was razed and visitors can no longer enter the area around the mine, there are visible remains that can still be seen.
-Often blending with the surrounding terrain, slowing down for a moment can provide you a peek at old water tanks, cement stairs, rock retaining walls, and roofless buildings.
-A search of the nearby hills displays a number of old mining shafts.
+Though the town was razed and visitors could no longer enter the area around the mine, there were visible remains.
+Often blending with the surrounding terrain, slowing down can reveal old water tanks, cement stairs, rock retaining walls, and roofless buildings.
+A search of the nearby hills reveals several old mining shafts.

-Just two miles further on Route 66 travelers will enter OatmanArizona, which has revived itself from ghost town status to a tourist destination, where more than 500,000 people visit every year.
+Two miles further on Route 66, travelers will enter OatmanArizona, which has revived itself from a ghost town to a tourist destination, where more than 500,000 people visit yearly.

 Gold Road Mining Remains by Kathy Alexander.